RobertoCusap/Final-120/README.md

 ## Start the servers

-Sender:
- python manage.py runserver 8000
+Run the Sender using `python manage.py runserver 8000`

-Receiver:
- python manage.py runserver 8001
+Run the Receiver using `python manage.py runserver 8001`

 ## Testing